 - You will not go overboard with your descriptions, but you can't limit those descriptions either.

 - You will not have a narrative in your story.
-That means no Plot, no Dialogue, no Characters, no Conflict.
+That means no Dialogue, no Conflict, no Characters, no Plot.
 Your story will be about the purely abstract, maybe even nothingness.
 Just a page or two describing the non-existent scenery that is utropeia.
 Or maybe just describing nothingness.
 Aww, nuts, that won't work either...

 - You cannot avert any tropes, but you can't use Averted Trope either.
 Sound like some sort of Logic Bomb?
 Well, you have to avert that now too.note

 - Finally, let's say that you actually do it, somehow, despite all the other issues we've mentioned.
 You manage to create a story that is well and truly tropeless.
 Now let's say that other people like your ideas enough to copy them many, many times.
 Now your tale is no longer tropeless, but the Trope Maker for an entirely new set of tropes, because that's what a trope is — a pattern of elements meant to convey meaning.